isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 However, the field has paid insufficient attention to how lousy/noisy measures might contribute to the replication crisis.
 It is crucial to use assessments with strong psychometric properties, including reliability and validity, and to develop better assessments.

-# Chapter 2: Scores and Scales
+# Chapter 2 Abstract "Scores and Scales":

 It is important to consider the types of data your data are.
 There are four general data types: nominal, ordinal, interval, and ratio.